• Home

 WestJet Airlines, the second-largest Canadian carrier, is dealing with a cybersecurity incident that shines a bright light on an ongoing threat facing any business that collects large volumes of customer data.
 No flight operations were impacted, but the breach affected access to the airline’s internal systems and mobile application, says it will conduct an immediate investigation.

 The cyber-attack, which First appeared on Friday, June 13, 2025, resulted in limitations on use of the WestJet app and book-correcting website for some users.
-Despite its restoration, these functions have not been fully restored and our internal teams, including IT and security, are working closely with leading third-party security experts to investigate the nature and scope of the incident.
+Despite its restoration, these functions have not been fully restored and our internal teams, including IT and security, are working closely with top third-party security experts to investigate the nature and scope of the incident.
 WestJet has not confirmed if personal data was affected or the nature of the attack that it succumbed to.

 This situation is an important reminder for any organization on the critical value associated with sound data protection plans.
 Here are some key takeaways: